guilhermedfs/iOS-Swift-Training/README.md

 # iOS Swift Training
 This repository will be used for training iOS programming using Swift and UI patterns.
 Some examples may be simple, but they are used to learn the guidelines of the platform.
 <br><br>
-Codes are made using a Hackintosh with a i5-7200U and 8GB of RAM.
-<br><br>
 ## UIKit
 **Hello World:** is an sign in options screen that let the user chose between logging in with Google, Facebook or E-mail.
 It was developed to train buttons, fields, constraints and autolayout.
 <br><br>